 The brand loves to showcase stars who came from traditional backgrounds and rose to greatness through talent and perseverance.
 By extension, the fans of athletes donning Nike brand apparel then associate the brand with triumph, and they also begin wearing it because it makes them feel like they’re part of the professional athlete’s team.
 They, too, are winners.

 Whether it’s clothing they wear, phones they use, shoes they run in, or food they eat, fans want to emulate the athletes they feel a connection with.
-Sports organizations know this.
-Quite simply, working with athlete influencers can achieve any number of goals, from increasing loyalty to generating more brand awareness, getting more website hits, moving into new markets, or appealing to a specific audience.
-These things naturally result in greater sales and profits.
+Sports organizations and companies know this.
+Quite simply, working with athlete influencers can achieve any number of goals, from increasing loyalty to generating more brand awareness, getting more website hits, moving into new markets, or appealing to a specific sport marketing audience.
+These things naturally result in greater sales and marketing profits.

-Without marketing, sports would not have as much of an impact on the world today.
+Without marketing, sports would not have as much of a wide range of impact on the world today.
 Many sporting events rely heavily on marketing.
 Otherwise, how can one support their favorite football club or attend games without anyone marketing these clubs or events?